Have concerns about a dentist?

 Both the patient and dentist must voluntarily participate in the resolution process and each must agree to the outcome.

 The purpose of an investigation is to look at whether or not a dentist has met the standards of practice in Alberta, complied with the Code of Ethics and otherwise conducted himself or herself in a manner that is expected under the Health Professions Act (HPA).
 This involves ultimately determining whether or not there is sufficient evidence of unprofessional conduct on the part of the dentist.
 Unprofessional conduct is defined in the HPA.
 Please refer to Section 1 (pp) (i) for the definition of unprofessional conduct in the Health Professions Act.

 An investigation may involve personal interviews, a practice visit from a dentist, telephone interviews or the exchange of information by letter.
 Your initial response to a complaint must be in writing and a copy of it will be provided to the person who has made the complaint.

-In the investigation stage, the ADA&C does not provide copies of clinical records to a patient who has made a complaint.
+In the investigation stage, the CDSA does not provide copies of clinical records to a patient who has made a complaint.
 If a patient makes a request for their healthcare information to you as permitted by the Health Information Act, you must comply with the Health Information Act.

 How long does an investigation take?

 It depends.
 An investigation may take six to eight months but complicated cases can take considerably longer.

 Do I need a lawyer to represent me during this process?